millertechnologygroup/resh/CONTRIBUTING.md

 }
 ```

-More details will be available in the Plugin Development Guide when the plugin system is ready.
+More details will be available in the Plugin Development Guide when the plugin system is ready (v0.9+).

 ---